 The actions of the Khmer Rouge government which actually constitute “genocide” began shortly after their seizure of power from the government of Lon Nol in 1975, and lasted until the Khmer Rouge was overthrown by the Vietnamese in 1978.
 The genocide itself emanated from a harsh climate of political and social turmoil.
 This atmosphere of communal unrest in Cambodia arose during the French decolonization of Southeast Asia in the early 1950s, and continued to devastate the region until the late 1980s.

+In order to achieve the “ideal” communist model, the Khmer Rouge believed that all Cambodians must be made to labor for a federation of collective farms; anyone in opposition to this system must be eliminated.
 Under threat of death, Cambodians nationwide were forced from their hometowns and villages.
 The ill, disabled, old and young who were incapable of making the journey to the collectivized farms and labor camps were killed on the spot.
 People who refused to leave were killed, along with any who appeared to be in opposition to the new regime.
-The people from entire cities were forcibly evacuated to the countryside.
+Residents of entire cities were forcibly evacuated to the countryside.
 All political and civil rights of the citizen were abolished.
 Children and parents were separated and sent to different labor camps.

 “To spare you is no profit, to destroy you is no loss.”

 -Kang Kek Iew (mid-level leader of the Khmer Rouge regime)